ccorcos/deep-learning/README.md

 ## To Do

-Various other optimization emthods on USE, SE, etc.
+LSTM -- change dropout implementation?
-Try using multiplicative RNN!
+Various other optimization emthods on USE, SSE, EUSE Try using multiplicative RNN!
 LSTM
 Writing DL.md